 - 1.1.
-General Data Protection Regulation (GDPR) and The Data Protection Act 2018 (DPA) is the law that protects personal privacy and upholds individual's rights.
+The UK General Data Protection Regulation ('GDPR', or 'Regulation') tailored within The Data Protection Act 2018 (DPA) is the law that protects personal privacy and upholds individual rights in relation to data protection.
 It applies to anyone who handles or has access to people's personal data. - 1.2.
-This policy is intended to ensure that personal information is dealt with properly and securely and in accordance with the legislation.
-It will apply to personal information regardless of the way it is used, recorded and stored and whether it is held in paper files or electronically.
+This policy is intended to ensure that personal information is dealt with properly and securely, and in accordance with the legislation.
+It will apply to personal information regardless of the way it is used, recorded and stored and whether it is held in paper files or electronically. - 1.3.
+This policy sets out the organisation's commitment to data protection and the implementation of a data protection by design approach. - 1.4.
+The organisation will refer to documents and guidance from the Information Commissioner's Office and the Department for Education in relation to UK GDPR, data protection and data processing. - 1.5.
+This includes ensuring the following: - The creation and maintenance of a data protection working group; - Assigning responsibility to an individual within The Organisation; - Assigning a Data Protection Officer; - Development and maintenance of a data protection project; - Ensuring that all staff are trained in data protection and take responsibility for the collection, processing, storage and destruction of data; - A lawful basis for processing is documented for all processing activity; - Principles relating to the processing of personal data are adhered to; - The rights of data subjects are respected; - Risks to the rights of data subjects are assessed and mitigated for all large-scale and new processing; - Regular independent reviews of the processing activity and processing documentation are carried out; - Organisational and technical measures are implemented to protect data; - Data breaches impacting the rights and freedoms of data subjects will be reported to the Information Commissioner's Office (ICO).

-- 1.3.
-This policy sets out the school's commitment to GDPR and the implementation of a data protection by design approach. - 1.4.
-The school will refer to documents and guidance from the Information Commissioner's Office and the Department for Education in relation to GDPR and data processing. - 1.5.
-This includes ensuring the following: - The creation and maintenance of a data protection working group; - Assigning responsibility to an individual within the school; - Assigning a Data Protection Officer; - Development and maintenance of a GDPR project; - Ensuring that all staff are trained in data protection and take responsibility for the collection, processing, storage and destruction of data; - A lawful basis for processing is documented for all processing activity; - Principles relating to processing of personal data are adhered to; - The rights of data subjects are respected; - Risks to the rights of data subjects are assessed and mitigated for all large-scale and new processing; - Regular independent reviews of processing activity and processing documentation are carried out; - Organisational and technical measures are implemented to protect data; - Data breaches impacting on the rights and freedoms of data subjects will be reported to the Information Commissioner's Office (ICO).
+2. POLICY OBJECTIVES, ROLES & RESPONSIBILITIES

-2. POLICY OBJECTIVES ROLES RESPONSIBILITIES
+2.2.
+The organisation, as the Data Controller, will comply with its obligations under the UK GDPR and the Data Protection Act 2018.
+The organisation is committed to being concise, clear and transparent about how it obtains and uses personal information and will ensure data subjects are aware of their rights under the legislation.
+This policy sets out how the organisation will do this.

 - 2.2.
-The school as the Data Controller will comply with its obligations under the GDPR and the Data Protection Act 2018.
-The school is committed to being concise, clear and transparent about how it obtains and uses personal information and will ensure data subjects are aware of their rights under the legislation.
-This policy sets out how the organisation will do this. - 2.2.
-All school staff must have a general understanding of the law and understand how it may affect their decisions in order to make an informed judgement about how information is gathered, used and ultimately deleted.
-All staff must read, understand and comply with this policy in order to comply with its obligations under GDPR and the Data Protections Act 2018. - 2.3.
-The Information Commissioner as the Regulator can impose substantial fines for breaches of GDPR and the Data Protection Act 2018 and other Data Protection Legislation.
-Therefore, it is imperative that the school and all staff comply with the legislation.
+All organisation staff and organisation workforce must have a general understanding of the law and understand how it may affect their decisions in order to make an informed judgement about how information is gathered, used and ultimately deleted.
+All staff must read, understand and comply with this policy in order to comply with its obligations under UK GDPR and the Data Protection Act 2018. - 2.3.
+The Information Commissioner as the Regulator can impose substantial fines for breaches of UK GDPR and the Data Protection Act 2018, and other Data Protection Legislation.
+Therefore it is imperative that the organisation, all staff and the workforce comply with the legislation.
 The Data Protection Officer will be the principal point of contact with the ICO.